mmtk/mmtk-core/docs/userguide/src/portingguide/topics/weakref.md

 There are also fields that in heap objects that hold weak references to other heap objects.
 There are two basic ways to identify them.

--   **Register on creation**: We may record objects that contain such fields in a global list when such objects are created.
+-   **Register on creation**: We may record objects that contain weak reference fields in a global list when such objects are created.
 In `Scanning::process_weak_refs`, we just need to iterate through this list, process the fields, and remove dead objects from the list.
 -   **Discover objects during tracing**: While computing the transitive closure, we scan objects and discover objects that contain weak reference fields.
 We enqueue such objects into a list, and iterate through the list in `Scanning::process_weak_refs` after transitive closure.
 The list